• Skip to primary navigation

 Conclusion

 How they choose to react will define the future of e-commerce?
-Many are choosing to remove the friction that stands in the way of turning occasional customers into the most loyal.
+Many choose to remove the friction that stands in the way of turning occasional customers into the most loyal.

 And they’re starting with securing online identities and protecting accounts from takeover control.